Feature

 “It's still a very industrial product where many consumers will say, ‘is this natural or is this just an artificial product?
 I'm really interested to see if Kerry has success with this.
 But another trend is that the dairy companies have invested quite a lot in this area, especially in alternative drinking milks and fermented products.”

-Mikkelsen suggests it’s a mix of both: “You have consumers becoming flexitarians or vegetarian and they will of course demand these products and they are increasing, so there's a market for it.
+Mikkelsen suggests it’s a mix of both.
+“You have consumers becoming flexitarians or vegetarian and they will of course demand these products and they are increasing, so there's a market for it,” he says.

 “There’s also product development innovation to make them better quality, better taste, and more attractive to a broader audience.”